-Audley Buckle appears tomorrow night (SAT) on the smash ITV show singing his self-penned ‘Chicken and Chips’ about his favourite meal.
+Audley Buckle appears tomorrow night (SAT) on the smash ITV show singing the song ‘Chicken and Chips’ about his favourite meal.

 And the tune’s catchy chorus sees Britain’s Got Talent (BGT) judges Simon Cowell and Amanda Holden, as well as presenters Ant and Dec and the audience singing along.

-The song made its TV debut on ITV’s Lorraine this morning.
+The song, penned by Herbert Joseph Augustine, made its TV debut on ITV’s Lorraine this morning.

 ‘Chicken and Chips’ was selected as a highlight of this weekend’s TV by Lorraine’s showbiz reporter Dan Wootton.

 Dan said: “One of my favourites from the weekend is a man singing about my favourite food.”

 Presenter Lorraine Kelly adds: “You know the whole of the UK is going to be singing about chicken and chips.”

 Audley, a dad-of-three from Golcar, said: “I can’t describe the feeling.
 It was like I was dreaming about it.”